What is Roper House?

 Roper House has an unsurpassed location at the head of Charleston’s High Battery.
 The great piazza at Roper House looks out directly over Charleston Harbor to Fort Sumter, where the Civil War began, and beyond that to the Atlantic Ocean.

 How can I visit Roper House?

-Because the Roper House remains Mr. Jenrette’s private residence, no regular public tours are available.
-However, group tours are available by appointment year-round.
+Group tours are available by appointment year-round.
 Please find the Group Tour Request form for the Roper House here.
 We will be in contact shortly after submission of this form to help arrange your visit.
 All additional inquiries can be made using our Contact Form.
-All tour proceeds are donated by Mr. Jenrette to CAHPT.

 Is a group tour of Roper House appropriate for children?